nlspt/nlb-nas-corporate/_former-ford-factory/1a-visit-opening-hours.md

 Address: 351 Upper Bukit Timah Road, Singapore 588192<br>
 Email: [enquiry@nlb.gov.sg](mailto:enquiry@nlb.gov.sg)

-All transactions at the Former Ford Factory are by CashCard, credit card (excluding Amex and Diners), EZ-Link or NETS.
+All transactions at the Former Ford Factory are by credit card (excluding Amex and Diners) or NETS.